If you have the experience of dry-docking of a ship, you would agree that dry docking is a great experience.

 Departure from Dry Dock

-If you have never experienced this testing before, here is a video of testing of the drain plug.
+If you have never experienced this testing before, here is a video of the testing the drain plug.

 After all these integrity tests are complete, it is time to leave the dry dock.